-An employee’s good performance should always be rewarded and there are so many ways to reward your employees like bonuses, surprise trips, gift cards, and more.
-However, salary increment policy is the most exciting reward one can offer to its employees.
+An employee’s good performance should always be rewarded and there are so many ways to reward your employees other than payroll like bonuses, surprise trips, gift cards, and more.
+However, salary increment is the most exciting reward one can offer to its employees.
 Salary Increment is also a way of balancing employees’ expectations through their performance.
 Periodic salary increments typically also depend on a number of circumstances beyond the employee, such as market conditions, organizational policy, the overall performance of the company, etc.

-However, before offering salary increments to your employees you need to have a predefined Increment Policy for a transparent and smoother increment.
+However, before offering salary increments to your employees you need to have a predefined increment policy for a transparent and smoother increment.
 While developing an increment policy for your employees, there might be chances of some common errors.
 If you want to develop a policy that is error-free, this blog is the right place for you.
 This blog will discuss everything from definition to its basis.

 Salary Increments are often expressed as a percentage of an employee’s base salary.
 Mostly, it is the percentage of the employee’s annual salary.
 Increments are used by employers to increase employee salaries and to grant incentives.